Nick-322/PiAlign/README.md

 * #### int.pdb

 int.pdb file contains atomic information of alpha carbons of residues involved in an interface.
-Each entry has the same types of information as PDB file except for Occupancy, which is repaced with secondary structure assignment (1: coil, 2: helix, 3: turn, 4: strand)
+Each entry has the same types of information as PDB file except for Occupancy, which is replaced with secondary structure assignment (1: coil, 2: helix, 3: turn, 4: strand)

 * #### con.lst

-con.lst file provides a list of atomic and residue contacts between receptor chain(s) and ligand chain(s), highlighting a total atomic contacts and residue-residue contacts with specific interacting residues and their contact counts based on a 4.50 Å distance cutoff.
-Index is assined to each residue.
+con.lst file provides a list of atomic and residue contacts between receptor chain(s) and ligand chain(s), highlighting the total atomic contacts and residue-residue contacts with specific interacting residues and their contact counts based on a 4.50 Å distance cutoff.
+An index is assigned to each residue.

 ### optional output files

 * #### parsed.pdb

-parsed.pdb is contains atomic information of all atoms of all residues in the selected ligand and receptor chains.
+parsed.pdb contains atomic information of all atoms of all residues in the selected ligand and receptor chains.

 * #### vmd

 vmd file contains a TCL script for visualizations of an interface with VMD.
-Molecule visualization styles is NewCartoon.
+The molecule visualization styles is NewCartoon.

 * #### trans.pdb